taomsakal/Differential-Equations-for-Ecologists/readme.md

 Because our universe is not covered in bacteria by now, we can safely say something in our model is wrong.
 Well, not wrong—the model is just a thought experiment after all.
 But this thought experiment differs from reality in some way.

 A little thought, and you will see that the problem is that a bacterial population cannot always grow at one rate.
 Eventually, they will run out of space, or run out of food, or start fighting and eating each other.
 As more bacteria appear, we might expect each bacterium to grow slower and be more likely to die.
-That is to say, as the number of bacteria \( N \) increases, the per-capita growth rate \( r \) decreases.
+That is to say, as the number of bacteria $begin:math:text$ N $end:math:text$ increases, the per-capita growth rate $begin:math:text$ r $end:math:text$ decreases.

-Let's make a new world then, one where \( r \) decreases as \( N \) increases.
-Exactly how should \( r \) decrease?
+Let's make a new world then, one where $begin:math:text$ r $end:math:text$ decreases as $begin:math:text$ N $end:math:text$ increases.
+Exactly how should $begin:math:text$ r $end:math:text$ decrease?
 Well, let's make things easy on ourselves and say it decreases linearly.
-In that case, once \( N \) gets big enough, \( r \) will become zero and the population will stop growing.
-We might name the population size which does this \( K \) and call it the *carrying capacity*.
-We might also say that the largest per-capita reproductive rate we can have is \( r_{\text{max}} \).
+In that case, once $begin:math:text$ N $end:math:text$ gets big enough, $begin:math:text$ r $end:math:text$ will become zero and the population will stop growing.
+We might name the population size which does this $begin:math:text$ K $end:math:text$ and call it the *carrying capacity*.
+We might also say that the largest per-capita reproductive rate we can have is $begin:math:text$ r_{\\text{max}} $end:math:text$.
 Bacteria only grow around this speed when the population size is very small.
-The values \( r_{\text{max}} \) and \( K \) are just parameters, like \( r \) was in the exponential growth model.
+The values $begin:math:text$ r_{\\text{max}} $end:math:text$ and $begin:math:text$ K $end:math:text$ are just parameters, like $begin:math:text$ r $end:math:text$ was in the exponential growth model.
 We can decide on actual values of these before running our world.

 A nice function that will do all this for us is shown below.
 The vertical axis here is the effective per-capita growth rate, or the current per-capita growth rate taking into account the current population size.
 The vertical axis is *not* the population size.

 ![Logistic rate of growth](images/Logistic_rate_of_growth.png)

-As we wanted, the per-capita growth rate decreases linearly as \( N \) increases.
-Now we can take our equation for exponential growth and replace the previous static \( r \) with this new dynamic growth rate.
+As we wanted, the per-capita growth rate decreases linearly as $begin:math:text$ N $end:math:text$ increases.
+Now we can take our equation for exponential growth and replace the previous static $begin:math:text$ r $end:math:text$ with this new dynamic growth rate.

 $$
 \frac{dN}{dt} = r_{\text{max}} \left(1 - \frac{N}{K}\right) N